STUDENT HEALTH CENTER

 IMMUNIZATION AND PHYSICAL EXAM REQUIREMENTS

-In addition, New York State Law mandates that all students receive full disclosure regarding meningococcal meningitis disease.
+In addition, New York State Health Law #2167 mandates that all students receive full disclosure regarding meningococcal meningitis disease.

 Students living on campus MUST show documentation of having received the meningococcal meningitis vaccine or they will NOT be allowed to move into their assigned residence OR register for classes.

 Students who do not reside on campus may waive the vaccine by signing the bottom of the disclosure form found in the health packet.
 It is strongly advised that athletes, whether or not residing on campus, receive the vaccine.